David Pollack: Post-football career

 Pollack's new company, FanBan, manufactures sports banners that feature sports photographs and college football team logos.
-FanBan events have raised $4,321 for the YMCA scholarships that help underprivileged kids participate in YMCA programs as of February 10, 2008.
+FanBan events provided YMCA scholarships that help underprivileged kids participate in YMCA programs as of February 10, 2008.

 On September 9, 2008, Pollack began a new career as an afternoon sports talk host on Atlanta's 790 The Zone.
 Also in 2008, Pollack began studio work for CBS's college football coverage.
 In 2009, Pollack joined ESPN as a college football analyst.

 In fall 2011, he became part of ESPN's College GameDay and a host on the Palmer and Pollack show.

 In summer 2012, it was announced that Pollack would join Rece Davis, Jesse Palmer, and Samantha Ponder on ESPN's Thursday Night Football, replacing Craig James.

 In October 2013, he received harsh criticism for his public comments that women should not be allowed to serve on the College Football Playoff selection committee because they had not played the game.

 On March 11, 2020, Pollack was announced as one of the newest members of the College Football Hall of Fame.
 He was announced live on air by his College Gameday colleague, Rece Davis.
 On June 30, 2023, Pollack was laid off by ESPN.